August 2, 2020

 my beautiful, credible friends.

 We gather in short order that what ‘beliefs’ of the first line (and the 16th, repeated) refers to isn’t restricted to the very obvious kind of thing, somewhere in a range of mental postures between opinion and allegiance or devotion, that the word serves for in everyday use.
 What a belief or an act of believing is, the poem’s business seems in part to be to open up to question, to expanding and particularizing.
 It’s likewise quickly apparent that ‘all my friends’ is something the poem treats, by contrast, in a straightforward, fairly abstracted way.
-‘All my friends’ proposes a recognizable type, a class — one I expect it’ll be clear, to anyone who knows me or this blog, that I fall squarely into.
+‘All my friends’ proposes a recognizable type, a class — one I expect it’ll be clear, for anyone who knows me or this blog, that I fall squarely into.
 The Poetry mag editors discussing the work on their show, back in January with its publication, see themselves in it too.
 A lot of people would, or should at any rate.
 Not everybody can, though, that’s clear enough — and important.

 I’m not saying the poem especially grabs me.
 What to think of Wiman in general I’m not sure.
 He’s a large enough presence in places where I lurk, it bears saying, that exposure to him needn’t be through his poetry directly.
 Needn’t be, and for me isn’t so much.
 (But I’m no great attender to anybody’s poetry, for good or ill.)
 That he and I might tune in to some of the same phenomena, social or cultural, and maybe think of it in some like way as phenomena a stretch of history we’re standing in here can be regarded as distinctive for, isn’t necessarily a boost for me nor automatically to his credit in my book.
 But I am noticing.